 1. Natural Antibiotics

-- Raw Garlic — The allicin in raw garlic is a powerful antifungal, antibiotic and antiviral.
+- Raw Garlic — The allicin in raw garlic is a powerful antifungal, antibiotic and antiviral, making it one of several effective natural thrush treatments.
 Take one clove of raw garlic per day and use an organic raw garlic supplement to fight infections.

 - Oil of Oregano — Oregano oil has antiviral, antibacterial, antifungal, antiparasitic, antioxidant and anti-inflammatory properties!
 Take 500 milligrams or 5 drops daily for no more than 10 days at a time.